top of page

 • I got my Master's Degree in Counseling Psychology with a Somatic focus from John F. Kennedy University.

-• I was on the Board of Grateful Heart Holistic Therapy Center for four years.
+• I was a Board Member at Grateful Heart Holistic Therapy Center for four years.

-• I am EMDRIA-certified and completed my EMDR training with Dr. Laurel Parnell and Connie Kaplan, MFT at the Parnell Institute.
+• I am EMDRIA-certified and completed my AF-EMDR (Attachment-Focused EMDR) training with Dr. Laurel Parnell and Connie Kaplan, MFT at the Parnell Institute.

 • I studied under therapist Marsha Hiller, LMFT in Berkeley for over 12 years.